tjwodud04/Books-and-other-stuffs/README.md

 # CodePractice

 ## C/ProgrammingClass
-Some codes when I had learned Computer Programming Class(undergraduated class)
+- Some codes when I had learned Computer Programming Class(undergraduated class)

 ## CSS/CSSsamples
-samples
+- old samples

 ## Intersting Papers
-here are some papers that I feel interested
+- Some papers feeling interested

 ## Python
-Following some python codes written at books.
+- Following some python codes written at books.
 Plus, there are some scribbles about collecting data